sylvain-wei/sylvain-wei.github.io/index.md

 ## Research Topics

 <!-- *<font color='blue'>[Highlight]</font> I am actively looking for a research internship opportunity in NLP/LLM from Mar to Aug 2024.
 Please contact me if you have any leads!* -->
 My goal is to enable machines to **truly understand human natural language**.
 This requires a deep exploration of transparent, white-box decision-making processes.
 Only a model that can dynamically learn, update its world knowledge, and reason like a human can function as a reliable intelligence.
+Additionally, I am interested in how to augment LLMs with external retrieval components to alleviate the hallucination problem and make them more trustworthy.

 - Interpretability and Mechanisms of Large Language Models.
 - Reliable Artificial Intelligence.